tori

 Currently, the following commands are implemented:

-• version: print the current version and its release date
+: print the current version and its release date

-To issue a command, use tori <command>, as in tori check.
+To issue a command, use tori <command>

 Configuration

-tori looks for configuration in ~/.config/tori.
+tori looks for configuration in ~/.config/tori

 In this directory, you can create the following files and directories:

-• base: a directory containing any number of files that tori will copy to specific locations
+: a directory containing any number of files that tori will copy to specific locations

 Configuration options

-The tori.conf file must use the following format:
+file must use the following format:

 tori_root = ~/.local/apps/my-tori-installation

-For a complete reference on this file, including its syntax and all available options, see the tori.conf documentation page.
+For a complete reference on this file, including its syntax and all available options, see the tori.conf

 Package lists

-tori will read the packages file and check if it matches the list of currently installed packages.
+file and check if it matches the list of currently installed packages.
 If it does not match, it by default will ask you how to proceed.

 The application only concerns itself with manually installed packages.
 Any dependencies pulled automatically should not be picked up by tori unless you have manually installed that dependency or marked it as such.